 It is becoming increasingly difficult to avoid foods that contain GMO ingredients.
 There is a good chance the following have been genetically modified: vegetable oil (soy, corn, cottonseed, or canola), margarines, soy flour, soy protein, soy lecithin, textured vegetable protein, cornmeal, corn syrup, dextrose, maltodextrin, fructose, citric acid, and lactic acid.
 When buying canola oil or soybean oil, choose non-GMO brands.

 While I am clearly no expert on genetic engineering, I can look to the recent past and see evidence of technologies that created health risks to us that are just now being understood, such as exposure to DDT, PCBs, dioxin, mercury, and endocrine disruptors.
 I support the scientists who encourage us to proceed with caution.
-In the meantime, stay educated by reading the updates from the Organic Consumers Association, watch the film The Future of Food and ponder the quote from Craig Winters, President of The Campaign to Label GE Foods:
+In the meantime, stay educated by reading the updates from the , watch the film and ponder the quote from Craig Winters, President of :

 If the biotech industry does want to eventually bring the "next generation" of genetically engineered crops to market, it would be smart for them to quit fighting labeling and safety testing on the "first generation" biotech crops.

 If genetically engineered crops are truly safe as the biotech industry claims, they should be eager to safety test these foods and proudly label them.
 But as long as the biotech industry refuses to do adequate safety testing and refuses to label them, consumers will continue to fight these untested, unlabeled 'Frankenfoods.'